Registration for the 2023 College Season Opens Today!

 He brings lessons learned from ten years of esports experience organizing international, professional, developmental, and amateur competitions.

-He is an alumni of the University of California, San Diego.
+He is an alumnus of the University of California, San Diego.